 Commercial business leaders are innovating to realize their brands’ commercial potential.
 And enabling technologies like Anaplan are removing the constraints that have been a barrier to connecting people, data, and analytics in the past.

 With a connected decision-making and predictive analytics capability, we are seeing a new generation of leaders emerge who can confidently navigate a challenging market landscape and guide their commercial organizations toward brand success, delivering value from year 1 to year 10 and beyond.

-Kevin Jacokes is the North America Industry Lead for Life Sciences at Impetus Consulting Group.
+Kevin Jacokes is the Life Sciences Practice Lead for Alpine Consulting Partners.
 He has 12+ years of experience in delivering connected planning, analytics, and decision-making capabilities to global organizations, implementing the data infrastructure, deploying the analytical models, and coaching the teams who make these capabilities possible.
 Kevin believes in the Anaplan platform and ecosystem because he has seen the effect it has on the cultures of organizations that adopt it.
 He has seen it promote collaboration, drive curiosity, unlock creativity, and empower team-driven continuous improvement.

 ...
 View more

 End users need the ability to manage list items, i.e. metadata, via the Excel add-in.

 By far the highest-priority and highest-value need is to add new list items.

 Users switching from Oracle Hyperion / Essbase love the Essbase SmartView Add-in for office.
 One of the reasons they love it, is they can enter data at the intersection of dimensions in a very sparse cube (module, in Anaplan).
 Effectively they are able to quickly use Excel to load data into any intersection of dimensions in very sparse cubes/modules, and not have to worry about creating items, metadata.